setms/book/docs/book-organization.md

 }
 ```

-Note the similarities with both the scientific method and the engineering design process.
-It turns out that nature is performing some form of science.
+What's this loop doesn't show, is the massive parallel exploration of genetics space that happens.
+Survivors that mate produce offspring that aren't exact copies of their parents.
+Instead, **mutations**, or small alterations in the genetic material, occur spontaneously.
+In species with sexual reproduction, **crossovers** swap part of the genetic material of the parents in the child.
+In this way, nature tries out many different variations and keeps the best, or fittest, of each generation.
+In other words, nature forms and evaluates many hypotheses simultaneously in each generation.

+Nature is doing science.

-The two pillars of evolution were fist brought together in the seminal book _Evolution: The Modern Synthesis_ @@Huxley1948.
+The two pillars of evolution were fist brought together in the seminal book _Evolution: The Modern Synthesis_
+@@Huxley1948.

-This book similarly aspires to bring together the pillars of software engineering.
+This book similarly aspires to bring together the various pillars of software engineering.
 Let's get to it.